-EBITDA, segment operating profit and the related margins increased primarily due to higher revenues, partially offset by investments in growth businesses.
-Segment operating profit growth and margin also benefited from lower depreciation and amortization.
-Foreign exchange benefited EBITDA and segment operating profit margins by 60bp and 50bp, respectively, compared to the prior-year period.
+In the third quarter, EBITDA, segment operating profit and the related margins increased due to higher revenues, partly offset by investments in growth businesses.
+Foreign exchange benefited EBITDA and segment operating profit margins by 70bp and 80bp, respectively, compared to the prior-year period.
+In the nine-month period, EBITDA increased as higher revenues more than offset the impact of investments in growth businesses and higher compensation expense due to the timing of the company's annual salary increase, which occurred in the second quarter of this year compared to the third quarter of last year.
+The EBITDA margin was unchanged reflecting higher expenses.
+The increases in segment operating profit and the related margin also benefited from lower depreciation and amortization expense.
+Foreign exchange benefited both EBITDA and segment operating profit margins by 80bp and 90bp respectively, compared to the prior-year period.